Birgitta Stenberg: Life

 Birgitta Stenberg was born in Engelbrekt Parish in 1932.
 She was educated in Visby and finally in Paris.
 Stenberg spent a lot of time in southern Europe improving her language skills.
 In the early 1950s, she lived in Paris, Rome and on the French Riviera, experiences that inspired her book, Kärlek i Europa (Love in Europe), which detailed her various sexual adventures.
 The book was later translated into English as Manplay in Europe.

-For a time, she was the mistress of the Mafiosi Charles "Lucky" Luciano, who had been deported from the United States back to his native Italy.
+For a time, she was the mistress of the Mafioso Charles "Lucky" Luciano, who had been deported from the United States back to his native Italy.
 Stenberg had been offered a job in New York by a travel agent who additionally added in a promise of a layover in Buenos Aires where she was to work temporarily as a model before going on to New York.
-The Mafiosi Luciano, who knew much about the Italian underworld told her that the travel agent was a white slaver and if she went to Buenos Aires, she would be forced to work in a brothel instead of the promised modeling job.
+The Mafioso Luciano, who knew much about the Italian underworld told her that the travel agent was a white slaver and if she went to Buenos Aires, she would be forced to work in a brothel instead of the promised modeling job.
 Through Luciano Stenberg met his friend, the exiled King Farouk of Egypt, who was living in Italy and whose mistress she ultimately became.
 Luciano had grown up in New York, having left Sicily at the age of 9, and found Naples, where he lived, to be a rather "foreign" place, causing him to regard himself as being in exile from America.
 The common feeling of exile had caused Luciano to bond with Farouk.
 At her first date with Farouk in an expensive Roman restaurant, she was impressed by Farouk's "sweet eyes" together with the aura of power as the king wore an expensive suit while being surrounded by his bodyguards who silently tended to his every need.

 Farouk told her that he liked her because her blond hair and large breasts together with her age reminded him of his second wife, the teenage Queen Narriman, who likewise had blond hair and large breasts.
 After following Farouk into exile in July 1952, Narriman had returned to Egypt in March 1953.
 Whenever she went out with the king, his burly Albanian bodyguards were always on hand to seize the cameras from any paparazzi, a task that they performed with much efficiency as they roughed up several paparazzi who tried to take photographs of the king with his latest mistress.
 Farouk told her that this was cheaper than having to bribe newspaper editors from publishing any of the photographs the paparazzi might take of him.
 Stenberg wrote about sex with Farouk: "I'm doing this with the king of twenty million people.
 This nice fat man was one of the world's symbols of power".
 She described the king as very sexually aggressive, but in common with his other mistresses complained he had an abnormally small penis.